 The recorder’s simple construction, low weight, portability, and simple playing mechanism make it the easiest flute instrument for beginners to learn, young or old.

-3. Bongos
+3. Harmonica

+The harmonica, a free reed wind instrument, is considered one of the best travel instruments around.
 It was developed in the 19th century by European artisans inspired by Chinese free reed instruments like the sheng.

-Playing the harmonica’s basics is easy.
-You simply put your lips to the holes along the length of the instrument and blow.
+Playing the harmonica is easy: You simply put your lips to the holes along the length of the instrument and blow.
+The air comes out the other side in different tones, depending on which holes the air goes through.

 However, while the basics of the harmonica are reasonably straightforward, the instrument becomes much more complex as you grow more advanced.